 WHAT DOES A WEDDING PLANNER DO?

 Wedding planners often offer different packages, which involve letting them handle different amounts of the work.
-They may handle the booking arrangements for flowers, food and so on completely.
+They may handle the booking arrangements for flowers, food, furniture hire and so on completely.
 Alternatively, they may just coordinate them on the day and make sure the frenzy of setting up runs smoothly.
 In short, they can probably do as much or as little as you want them to, with you or your friends and family free to deal with the rest.

 The important thing to remember is that, however much of the work they handle, a wedding planner will work with you to achieve your perfect wedding.
 They won’t take over with ideas or the style of the day, just help you manage the practical side.

 When most people picture wedding planners, they tend to think of the high-end planners who work with lavish budgets.
 In fact, there are wedding planners out there who found their career on doing wonderful jobs with small budgets and modest, family-centred weddings.